 - 1/3 cup melted “tolerated” butter or margarine (e.g. Earth’s Balance dairy/soy free butter)

 - 3/4 cup water

 - 1/2 cup “tolerated” butter or margarine

 - Add powdered sugar to reach the desired consistency

-- 1/4 tsp almond or other flavoring, optional
+- 1/4 tsp almond flavoring, optional

 - 3 drops pink food coloring, optional

 - Melt butter, mix in powdered sugar to make clumpy.
 Add water to smooth it out.
 For thicker frosting, add more powdered sugar.
 Once desired consistency is reached, add almond flavoring and 3 drops of pink food coloring, if using.